jeffpar/lonedissent/_pages/data/index.md

 - The Curiae Project at Yale Law School

-Thanks to the [Internet Archive](https://web.archive.org/), you can still see what [curiae.law.yale.edu](https://web.archive.org/web/20081020193042/http://curiae.law.yale.edu/) used to contain.
+Thanks to the [Internet Archive](https://web.archive.org/), you can still see what [curiae.law.yale.edu](https://web.archive.org/web/20081020193042/http://curiae.law.yale.edu/) used to look like.

 From those data sources, we build our own tables, cross-check the data, look for [discrepancies](/blog/2019/02/18/), and then build an assortment of pages: